Who We Are

 To request an inspection please email us your request at firstname.lastname@example.org.

 Do you have what it takes to be a firefighter?
 Always wanted to try something new and give back to your community?
 Lacombe Fire Department conducts an annual recruit program for its paid-on-call firefighters.
 Applications are accepted year-round.
-View and fill out the LFD Application Form (PDF) and submit it to email@example.com .
+View and fill out the LFD Recruit Application Checklist (PDF) and submit it to email@example.com .

 Under the City of Lacombe Bylaw #389 (PDF) Section 13 the use of Firepits, outdoor fireplaces, stationary and portable barbecues are permitted within the following stipulations,